ava-labs/Simplex/README.md

 </table>

-Unlike the rest of the messages, a finalization message isn’t written into the WAL, but instead written into the storage atomically with the block.
+A finalization message is written to the WAL only if the last Unlike the rest of the messages, a finalization message isn’t written into the WAL, but instead written into the storage atomically with the block.

 In case the signature algorithm allows aggregation of signatures, we define the following messages: